u66u/cielo/docs/Decisions.md

 reduction rules fire inside the copy, eliminating dispatch.
 Recursive calls are tied back to the specialized version.
 Already-specialized functions are not re-specialized (termination guarantee).
 Runs between residualization and handler lowering.
-Current v1 scope: direct wrappers (`handle { f(...) }`) are rewritten to direct calls to specialized copies; broader pushdown through complex wrapper bodies is deferred.
+Current v1 scope: direct wrappers (`handle { f(...) }`) and wrapper-only bodies (`let` chains + return-forwarding `val` wrappers around one direct call) are rewritten to direct calls to specialized copies; broader pushdown through complex/block/control-heavy bodies is deferred.

 CT-only functions: functions using CT-only effects or TypeInfo arguments cannot fall back to RT.
 RT arguments at call sites are hard errors.
 Inferrable or